audaciaconsulting/Audacia.Seed/README.md

 ```

 ### `WithExisting`
-Use `WithExisting` to seed an entity that already exists in the database.
-Use this when you've already seeded other entities, or you're testing against a readily-seeded database.
+Use `WithExisting` to seed an entity using data that already exists in the database.
+Use this when your database already has data in it.

 #### Set a navigation property to an existing entity from the database
 ```csharp